dougeby/IntuneDocs/InTuneDocs/DeployUse/help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune.md

 3. Remove the third-party endpoint protection software by:

     -   Use Intune software distribution to deploy a software removal tool provided by the manufacturer of the third-party endpoint protection application.
-For more information, see [Deploy and configure apps with Microsoft Intune](deploy-apps-with-microsoft-intune.md).
+For more information, see [Deploy apps with Microsoft Intune](deploy-apps.md).

     -   Removing the third-party endpoint protection application manually.